uncw-library/image_maker_sizes/README.md

 # Image Maker Sizes

 This Python script generates images of various dimensions with the dimensions written in the center of each image.
-The generated images are saved in the `output` directory.
+The generated images are saved in the "output" directory.

 Useful when testing how an image appears on a display.